anglo-korean/ak-crd/DATA.md

 1. `contact: string` -> where errors, alerts, and so on should go
 1. `repo: string` -> location of repo 'thing' lives in
 1. `arbitratry_config: interface{}` -> just some stuff to dump into the default config map.
 Absolutely anything.
 It won't clobber the config map if it exists, but will overwrite any overlapping fields
-1. `storage_family: enum` -> one of ['low', 'cpuBound', 'memBound', 'greedy'] - these configure things like resource requests and limits
+1. `resource_family: enum` -> one of ['low', 'cpuBound', 'memBound', 'greedy'] - these configure things like resource requests and limits (probably best to allow these to be configured

 ### Optionals